The screw element is the most important part of any screw-type compressor.

 Because the oil-free type compressors don't have any oil, the clearance between the rotors and the housing must be much smaller compared to oil-injected type screw elements.
 Because of this the price of an oil-free air-end is much higher.

 The needed maximum clearance depends on the rotor diameter and is about 1 thousand of the diameter, max.
 So if the diameter of the rotor is 200 mm, the clearance would be only 0,2 mm, which is pretty small for such a complicated shape.

-Besides this, the oil-free elements require extra pockets and channel for cooling water.
-The oil-injected type element is cooled by the injected oil and doesn’t need extra cooling water.
+Besides this, the oil-free elements require extra pockets and channels for cooling water.
+The oil-injected type element is cooled by the injected oil and doesn't need extra cooling water.